Windows Build Instructions

 Hello GL Quickstart

-Many users employ the glxgears
+Many users employ the glxgears and

-from the Mesa demos repository to
+glxinfo from the Mesa demos repository to

 check that their distribution of Mesa is running.
 Note: